Detection Engineer vs. Cyber Security Specialist

 Detection Engineer

-- Bachelor's degree in Computer Science, Cybersecurity, or a related field
+- A bachelor’s degree in Computer Science, Information Technology, or a related field is typically required.

-- Certifications such as Certified Information Systems Security Professional (CISSP), Certified Ethical Hacker (CEH), and GIAC Certified Incident Handler (GCIH)
+- Advanced certifications such as Certified Information Systems Security Professional (CISSP) or Certified Ethical Hacker (CEH) can be beneficial.

 Cyber Security Specialist

-- Bachelor's degree in Computer Science, Cybersecurity, or a related field
+- A bachelor’s degree in Cybersecurity, Information Security, or a related field is essential.

-- Certifications such as Certified Information Systems Security Professional (CISSP), Certified Information Security Manager (CISM), and Certified Ethical Hacker (CEH)
+- Certifications such as CompTIA Security+, Certified Information Security Manager (CISM), or Certified Information Systems Auditor (CISA) are highly regarded.

 Tools and Software Used